yilingmialiu/SegNeXt-ece685/README.md

 The paper is in [Here](https://arxiv.org/pdf/2209.08575.pdf).

-The code is based on [MMSegmentaion v0.24.1](https://github.com/open-mmlab/mmsegmentation/tree/v0.24.1).
+Our implementation is mainly based on (https://github.com/visual-attention-network/segnext).
+And the original code is based on [MMSegmentaion v0.24.1](https://github.com/open-mmlab/mmsegmentation/tree/v0.24.1).

 ## Citation